shakfu/pyjack/README.md

 - More Jack implementations by falkTX <falktx@gmail.com>, in Apr 2010

-- Updated by shakfu to python3 c-api at the github [repo](https://github.com/shakfu/pyjack) in Feb 2022
+- Updates by shakfu in Feb 2022 in a fork to [repo](https://github.com/shakfu/pyjack)) with and conversion of code to python3 and removal of deprecated numpy c-api

 This is open source software released under the GPL license.